 OUR CONSERVATION WORK

 The Foundation has partnered with the NGO, Stop Ivory, to promote the Elephant Protection Initiative (EPI).
 This initiative, launched by Botswana, Chad, Ethiopia, Gabon and Tanzania, brings together African states, intergovernmental organisations, NGOs, private sector and private citizens to work in partnership to protect African elephants by stopping poaching and the illegal ivory trade; and developing national actions plans which protect elephants and benefit people who live alongside them.

-The Foundation is currently exploring the possibility of a major cross-border conservation project in Central Africa
+The Foundation is also developing a major cross-border conservation project in Central Africa.